 - V. See IV above.

 - VI.
 Licences can be granted at any time before or during a licence period.

 - VII.
-The authority to grant or refuse licences lies with the Minister for the Environment and Energy.
-This power has been delegated to certain officers in the Australian Government Department of the Environment and Energy.
-Applicants need only apply to the Department of the Environment and Energy.
+The authority to grant or refuse licences lies with the Minister for the Environment.
+This power has been delegated to certain officers in the Australian Government Department of Agriculture, Water and the Environment.
+Applicants need only apply to the Department of Agriculture, Water and the Environment.

 - VIII.
 There is no limit to the number of licences that can be issued under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
 The quantity of ozone depleting substances and HFCs that can be imported is limited under the Montreal Protocol and the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
 HCFC and HFC imports are managed through a quota system, based on past imports.
 There is provision for HFC quota allocation for new entrants.

 - IX.
 Not applicable.

 - X. Not applicable.

 - XI.
 Not applicable.

+- 7. Not applicable.

+- 8. A licence may be refused if the applicant does not meet ordinary criteria.
+Where applications are refused, applicants will be given the reasons for such refusal on request.
+An applicant may apply to the Administrative Appeals Tribunal for a review of the decision not to approve a licence.
+Alternatively, an appeal may be made on the decision-making process itself under the Administrative Decisions (Judicial Review) Act 1977.